 The painted layers on the lingerie chest will be subtle.

 Next, you can go ahead and lightly distress the edges of the painted lingerie chest.

 While distressing I also like to adjust my pressure and lightly sand the entire piece.
 This gives your surface a soft, smooth finish.

-Adding White Wash to a Painted Lingerie Chest
+Adding White Wash to Painted Layers

 To lighten or soften the painted tall lingerie chest I am adding a whitewash to the entire piece.